 The drones are male bees that have only one function - to mate with a virgin Queen during her mating flight.
 Because of this, the Drones are adapted with large front facing compound eyes in order to see the virgin queen during flight.
 The diagram shows the difference between worker and drone bees heads:-

-Once the drones have mated with a Queen, their role is finished and they return to their colony.
-At the end of the summer season, when they are of no further use, the Drones are forcibly removed from the colony.
+The act of mating with the Queen is fatal to the Drone, as the release of sperm is so forceful that the Drone's abdomen is ruptured.
+At the end of the summer season, when they are of no further use, any remaining unmated Drones are forcibly removed from the colony.

 The video below shows Drones being evicted from a hive by worker bees:-